Published

 The idea is to achieve centralized management across multiple clusters, or even of all your clusters, instead of having to manage each cluster individually.

-Keep reading for a look at what multicluster Kubernetes entails, which challenges you’ll run into and which solutions are available to help you achieve it.
+Keep reading for a look at what is Kubernetes multi-cluster, which challenges you’ll run into and which solutions are available to help you achieve it.

 The end result in many cases is the ability to orchestrate a single application across multiple clusters.